-Other recommendations included a short and readable ingredient list (yellow #5, we’re looking at you), no sugar substitutes or alcohols (which can lead to tummy trouble and intense sugar cravings), and the serving size (since some labels only portray nutritional information for half of a bar).
+Optimally, Condell told me, the best protein bars for women will have “less than 250 calories, more than 10 grams of protein, at least three grams of fiber, and less than 15 grams of sugar.”
+Other recommendations included a short and readable ingredient list (yellow #5, we’re looking at you), no sugar substitutes or alcohols because they can lead to tummy trouble and intense sugar cravings, and the serving size—since some labels only portray nutritional information for half of a bar.

 Curious to see which bars made the cut?
 Keep reading to see our list of the best protein bars for women.

 To be completely honest, Oatmega first caught my eye due to the wide range of drool-worthy flavors.
-(This one tastes like cheesecake, if you’re into that kind of thing.)
+(This one tastes like Vanilla Almond, if you’re into that kind of thing.)
 Convinced the gluten-free bar would be a total sugar bomb, I was surprised when I saw there were only five grams.
 Also admirable: The first few ingredients are healthy sources of protein and fiber in the form of grass-fed whey and chicory root.

 It could be said that these nut-filled bars are a customer cult favorite.
 However, due to some misleading health claims, they’ve fallen victim to a touch of criticism over the years and were even written-up by the FDA.
 But, in true dark horse fashion, the brand has made some amends to their recipes, and though the majority of the bars were still higher in sugar and lower in protein and fiber than we’d like, this tasty flavor (filled with almonds, macadamias, walnuts, cashew nuts, and Brazil nuts), made the cut.
 If you’re a fan of sweet and salty, this one’s for you.